 Elections are often seen as the obvious site for political activity because people in the U.S. are conditioned to think of them as the sum total of political engagement, and because they come with a fixed timeline and clear strategies that lead toward an obvious “win.”
 But the needs of the working-class are broader than the electoral system allows.
 Movements that focus on electoral campaigns miss the opportunity to build meaningful, long-term, trust-based relationships with large sections of working and marginalized people by focusing only on those who can, and do, vote.
 They also fail to develop their own independent political structures, leaving them ill-prepared to act without the support of either the State or elected officials.

 The recent focus by some socialist organizations on tangible project-based work has united parts of the Left and pushed past anachronistic factional divisions.
 Philly Socialists has collaborated and learned from leftist organizations in other cities and their approach to base-building.
 We hope to expand on these connections through Marxist Center, a national network of socialist organizations committed to a base-building model.

 Whether they are affiliated with Marxist Center or not, we advocate for other socialist organizations to base-build so that our movement can be truly representative of and accountable to the entire working class.

-This chapter was written by Philly Socialist members Danielle Corcione, James Yeun, and Ariel Diliberto and originally appeared in the report Socialist Strategy and Electoral Politics, published by Verso.
+This chapter was written by Philly Socialist members Adryan Corcione, James Yeun, and Ariel Diliberto and originally appeared in the report Socialist Strategy and Electoral Politics, published by Verso.